 - RESPOND: define the escalation path and notification obligations

-- RECOVER: test backup restoration — actually do it
+- RECOVER: test backup restoration and document the result

 - RESPOND: run a tabletop exercise (simulate a ransomware incident)